- Find an office

 Starting January 2024, there is a credit for up to $3,200 of improvements made through 2032.
 The credit covers 30% of expenses like:

-2. You’ve made home improvements for medical reasons and to accommodate a disabled family member, such as adding ramps or widening doorways.
-You may be able to deduct these costs as a medical expense.
+- You’ve made home improvements for medical reasons and to accommodate a disabled family member, such as adding ramps or widening doorways.
+You may be able to deduct these costs as a medical expense, but only for the cost of the changes that do not immediately increase the value of your home.

-5. You’ve made improvements that extend the life of your home, like a new roof, windows, or water heaters.
+- You’ve made improvements that extend the life of your home, like a new roof, floors or updating electrical wiring.
 These too are important, but not necessarily an immediate tax deduction.

 Are retirement contributions deductible?